BIGJRA/BIGJRA.github.io/rejuv.md

     -   Thunder

-This battle is insane, but at least a fitting final Xen boss to Act 1 of Pokémon Rejuvenation!
+This battle is insane, but at least a fitting final Xen boss to Act 1 of Pokemon Rejuvenation!
 Zetta’s Typhlosion is intense, as it’s fast and its Eruption is strong.
 Grimmsnarl also gets basically at least 1 free screen unless you have Brick Break to remove it, so that is also tough to deal with.
-Their aces, Gengar and Silvally respectively, are also insanely fast and can kill most of your Pokémon.
+Their aces, Gengar and Silvally respectively, are also insanely fast and can kill most of your Pokemon.
 Worst of all about half of Melia’s team kind of sucks and isn’t really that helpful in this fight!